Slip and Fall in Publix? Our Attorneys Can Help.

 Publix is responsible for keeping the entire property safe, which includes the parking lot.
 If Publix fails to keep the parking lot safe, and you’re injured in that area, the company could be held responsible.

-How Long Does It Take to Settle a Case Against Publix?
+How Long Does It Take to Settle a Slip and Fall Case Against Publix?

 Slip and fall accident cases can take anywhere between a few months to several years to conclude.
 It all depends on the circumstances surrounding the accident and whether you have to take the case to court.
 The Champion Firm has the time and resources needed for these types of cases, and we are prepared to be your support team and best advocates.

-What If an Employee Said It’s Your Fault?
+What If an Employee Said the Slip and Fall Was Your Fault?

 One of the techniques that companies or insurance teams use to try and reduce its liability is to argue that you caused your own slip and fall accident.
 If Publix tries to blame you for the accident, have them contact your attorney.
 They will handle all communications with Publix and its insurer.